aleknovic/thomasaleknovic/README.md

 - 🔭 I’m currently working on some NextJS projects.

-- 🌱 I’m currently developing my back-end skills.
+- 🌱 I’m currently developing my back-end skills with PHP/Laravel.

 - 📫 How to reach me: **thomas@thomascode.com.br**